-You must immediately contact 911 if any signs or symptoms of a severe allergic reaction show up.
+You must immediately contact 911/EMS if any signs or symptoms of a severe allergic reaction show up.

 Local reactions are more common, though more serious systemic reactions are occasionally caused by bites and stings from fire ants, scorpions, spiders, and other insects.

 Signs that suggest a more serious reaction:

 - Abdominal pain

 Severe abdominal pain that mimics appendicitis in children may occur after they have been bitten by a black widow spider.

 Up to one month after exposure to ticks (which carry a variety of diseases), one must be vigilant for symptoms and signs of disease.
 Skin rash, joint pain, headache, and fever are some of the signs of a tick-borne disease.
 Use tweezers to grasp a tick by the head and pull it straight out to remove it.
 Then use an alcohol swab or soap and water to clean the area.
 Medical treatment must be sought for possible prophylactic antibiotic therapy if the tick bite happened in a location where tick-borne diseases are known to occur.